mca-gif/vagrant-lamp/README.md

 the Vagrantfile has been configured to do it for you.
 This only has to be done once for each account on your host computer.

-The web root is located in the project directory at `htdocs` and you can install your files there
+The web root is located in the project directory at `src/` and you can install your files there

 And like any other vagrant file you have SSH access with